 About Tooth Roots

-Tooth roots contain sensitive nerve pulp and bony dentin, and they're covered by a substance called cementum.
+Tooth roots contain sensitive nerve pulp and bony dentine, and they're covered by a substance called cementum.
 When tooth roots lose the protection of the gums, they're exposed to mouth contents like bacteria, plaque, acids, and also to extreme temperatures, causing tooth sensitivity.
 What's more, cementum isn't as hard as the tooth enamel that coats the teeth above the gumline, and so it can quickly decay or wear away with brushing.
 As a result, the teeth can become more sensitive and less stable.

 What Causes Exposed Tooth Roots?